alter/em-agent/README.md

 ## Conception(one of use-cases, you can use it just as an external web-/port- checker.
 ![conception](conception.jpg)
-1. Developers/QA/Devops/etc describe rules with items for monitoring and push them to git
+1. Developers/QA/DevOps/etc describe rules with items for monitoring and push them to git
 2. Monitoring agents(em-agent) make a `git pull` periodically(for example by cron), if there are any changes - restart em-agent
 3. em-agent outcome could be found at /metrics endpoint
 4. Prometheus(or Zabbix5) has to take data from em-agents
-5. Create graphics in grafana
+5. Create graphics in Grafana
-6. Write triggers and push alerts to messangers(discord/telegram/slack/etc)
+6. Write triggers and push alerts to messengers(discord/telegram/slack/etc)
-7. Developers/QA/Devops/etc can get results as graphics and alerts
+7. Developers/QA/DevOps/etc can get results as graphics and alerts

 [github](https://github.com/alter/em-agent)

 ## Rules examples
-Look up for examples in a *checks* folder
+Look up examples in a *checks* folder

 # Installation
+## Ansible
+The Ansible role contains all necessary steps, just configure your checks in an additional repository and set both credentials and path to the repository according to defaults/main.yml variables.

+# Next, if you want to run it manually

 ## Requirements
 Before you begin, ensure you have met the following requirements: